Van Polanen family

-The Van Polanen family are a noble family that played an important role in the Netherlands during the Middle Ages.
-By inheriting the vast properties of the Polanen family, the House of Nassau in 1403 became a landowner in the Netherlands for the first time.
+Van Polanen was a noble family that played an important role in the Netherlands during the Middle Ages.
+The impact of the family transcended its dissolution in the 15th century as the House of Nassau gained the vast properties of the House of Polanen in 1403 through marriage.
+The titles such as baron of Breda and lord of Polanen remain amongst the titles of the monarch of the Netherlands until today.

 History

-The van Polanen family were a side branch of the van Wassenaer family which owned Kasteel Duivenvoorde since 1226.
-The branch took its name from Kasteel Polanen, a castle situated in Monster which was destroyed in 1351 and finally demolished in 1394.
+The Van Polanen family was a side branch of the Van Wassenaer family which owned Duivenvoorde Castle since 1226.
+The branch took its name from Polanen Castle (Kasteel Polanen), a castle situated in Monster which was destroyed in 1351 and finally demolished in 1394.

 Philips III van Duivenvoorde received the fief of Polanen in 1295.
-Willem van Duvenvoorde (1290-1353) purchased Oosterhout in 1324, together with vast properties around Breda and Bergen op Zoom, among them De Lek and Schoonenburg Castle (abandoned around 1450).
-The ruins of Kasteel Strijen, his possible residence, are still preserved in Oosterhout.
-Philips' son Jan I van Polanen, received the fief of Breda in 1339, together with his son John II who built a new castle there.
+Willem van Duvenvoorde (1290–1353) purchased Oosterhout in 1324, together with vast properties around Breda and Bergen op Zoom, among them De Lek and Schoonenburg Castle (abandoned around 1450).
+The ruins of Strijen Castle, his possible residence, are still preserved in Oosterhout.
+Philips's son Jan I van Polanen, received the fief of Breda in 1339, together with his son John II who built a new castle there.

 All of these properties were inherited by Johanna van Polanen who married Engelbert I of Nassau.
 Through this marriage the House of Nassau first gained territories in the Netherlands.
 Much later this fact, among others, led to the House of Orange-Nassau's rise to the ruling dynasty of the country.